lyesram/Classification-Tree-FromScratch/README.md

 ## Main functions
 1) meilleur_split : Find the best split of a feature
 2) construction_arbre : Build the tree with a binary heap structure.
-3) predict: Prediction of new observations
+3) prediction: Prediction of new observations

 ## Hyperparameters